 The Palau de la Música Catalana (Palace of Catalan Music) is a concert hall in Barcelona.
 Designed in the Catalan modernista style by the architect Lluís Domènech i Montaner.
-It was built between 1905 and 1908 for the Orfeó Català, a choral society founded in 1891 that was a leading force in the Catalan cultural movement that came to be known as the Renaixença (Catalan Rebirth).
-Palau de la Música Catalana was inaugurated on 9 February 1908.
+It dates back to in between 1905 and 1908 for the Orfeó Català, a choral society founded in 1891.
+That was a leading force in the Catalan cultural movement Renaixença (Catalan Rebirth).
+Palau de la Música Catalana started working on 9 February 1908.

 Between 1982 and 1989, the building underwent extensive restoration, remodeling, and extension under the direction of architects Oscar Tusquets and Carles Díaz.
-In 1997, the Palau de la Música Catalana was declared a UNESCO World Heritage Site along with Hospital de Sant Pau.
+In 1997, the Palau de la Música Catalana got in UNESCO World Heritage Site along with Hospital de Sant Pau.
 Today, more than half a million people a year attend musical performances in the Palau that range from symphonic and chamber music to jazz and Cançó (Catalan song).

 You will be amazed by all the details, the colors, mosaics, and all design elements, this visit is definitely worth the time and we cannot wait to return for a live performance among these walls.

-If we need a break during our sightseeing tour, it’s worth looking for an old school bar with an authentic atmosphere for some refreshments.
+If we need a break during our sightseeing tour, it’s worth looking for an old school bar.
+It has an authentic atmosphere for some refreshments.
 One of our favorite places in the city center is Taverna del Bisbe.
-It has a nice terrace with outstanding views of the Cathedral, but inside as well it has a cozy and old-school vibe.
+It has a nice terrace with outstanding views of the Cathedral.
+Inside as well it has a cozy and old-school vibe.

 A modernist heaven, a city within the city.
 Sant Pau is the world’s largest Art Nouveau complex, as well as being the most important work by Lluís Domènech i Montaner, the architect of Modernisme, the Catalan Art Nouveau.
 Declared World Heritage by UNESCO in 1997 for its singularity and artistic beauty, the Art Nouveau Site comprises an architectural complex of 12 pavilions set in green space and interconnected by a kilometer of underground galleries.